General

 Data

-• Data must be governed consistent with industry good practice and guidance including consideration of data protection and use, privacy, social license and Māori data sovereignty.
+• Data must be governed in accord with industry good practice and following established guidance on data protection and use, privacy, social licence and Māori data governance.
 Health organisations should consider their conformance with the Health Information Governance Guidelines.
 Health organisations must clearly define the data assets they hold and who is responsible for their stewardship.

-• Data must be available for sharing, transfer and access with appropriate authorisation to other digital services, organisations and stakeholders, including the consumer.
-Access to data must not be unreasonably withheld or onerous and supplier contracts must not impose technical or commercial barriers
+• Data must be available for sharing, transfer and access, with appropriate authorisation to other digital services, organisations and stakeholders, including the consumer.
+Access to data must not be unreasonably withheld or onerous to obtain, and supplier contracts must not impose technical or commercial barriers.

 Commercial